Updated: Sep 6

 Dash of sea salt

 Sweetener of choice- I used a spiced simple-syrup, shown below.
 When we are trying to remedy a sickness I like to use nutritious buckwheat honey once the tea is done boiling.
-Other options are maple syrup, cane sugar or unpasteurized honey once cooled.
-Skip refined white sugar and choose a healthier sweetener option discussed in a blog post here.
+Other options are maple syrup, cane sugar, but only add honey once you are done cooking so you don't damage the active properties.